 1. “Cyberspace,” “Import Substitution Industrialization,” “Technology,” “Technology Transfer,” and “Virtual Community.”
 2007.
 Entries in Mark Bevir, ed., Encyclopedia of Governance.
 Thousand Oaks, CA: Sage Publications.

-2. “When Are Legislators Partisan?
-Targeted Distribution and Constituency Service in India,” working paper.
-Presented at Evidence in Governance and Politics (EGAP) conference, Bogotá, Columbia, April 6-7, 2017.
+4. “When Are Legislators Partisan?
+Targeted Distribution in India,” working paper.
+Earlier draft presented at Evidence in Governance and Politics (EGAP) conference, Bogotá, Columbia, April 6-7, 2017.

 1. “Politicizing Preparedness: Evidence from India on the Incentives for Disaster Preparedness,” working paper.